Yabbanootje/master_thesis/README.md

 # Master Thesis: Safe Step by Safe Step: Curriculum Learning in Constrained Reinforcement Learning

-This is the code repository for my master thesis, which can be found in the files above called "Master_Thesis.pdf".
+This is the code repository for my master thesis, which can be found in the same directory as this README named "Master_Thesis.pdf".

 ## Figures